Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Related Work

 \subsection{Onboarding for Dashboards}

 Given the popularity of visualization dashboards, \textit{visualization onboarding} has recently emerged as a research area, though solutions remain fragmented across different contexts and applications.
-Stoiber et al.~\cite{c_visualization_2019} first characterized the onboarding space for individual visualizations, establishing foundational concepts and identifying the need for systematic approaches to help users learn visualization systems.
-Their work highlighted various onboarding methods ranging from simple tooltips to more sophisticated guided experiences.
+Stoiber et al.~\cite{c_visualization_2019} first characterized the onboarding space for individual visualizations, establishing foundational concepts, such as \textit{when}, \textit{where}, and \textit{why} to provide onboarding. \sysName uses these concepts to provide an onboarding (\textit{where}), before and during a task (\textit{when}), and only when the user asks for it (\textit{why}).
+They also identified the need for systematic approaches to help users learn visualization.
+Their work highlighted various onboarding methods ranging from simple tooltips to more sophisticated guidance.

-Building on these foundational concepts, Dhanoa et al.~\cite{v_process_2022} proposed a systematic process model for dashboard onboarding, identifying key stages that users go through when learning new dashboard systems.
-This work provided a framework for understanding onboarding as a structured process rather than ad-hoc training.
+Building on these foundational concepts, Dhanoa et al.~\cite{v_process_2022} proposed a systematic process model for dashboard onboarding that identifies key stages, such as interaction with the onboarding system, manipulation of the dashboard content, and its presentaion with the help of artifacts to the users.
+This framework helps understand onboarding as a structured process rather than ad-hoc training. \sysName uses this process to specify the interactions, content and the artifacts that are presented to the user (shown in Figure~\ref{fig:teaser}).

 Recent advances have focused on automating onboarding creation using tours.
+Effective guided tours balance navigational constraints and freedom to facilitate learning~\cite{DBLP:conf/chi/ElmqvistTT08}.
 Dhanoa et al.~\cite{DBLP:journals/tvcg/DhanoaHFEGS25} introduced D-Tour, a system for semi-automatically generating interactive guided tours for visualization dashboards.
 Their approach reduces the manual effort required from dashboard authors while maintaining the ability to create engaging onboarding experiences.
 Similarly, Hoque and Sultanum~\cite{hoque25dashguide} developed DashGuide, which enables the creation of interactive dashboard tours with minimal author input while allowing for manual refinement when needed.

 The comparative evaluation of different onboarding approaches has revealed important insights about their effectiveness.
 Stoiber et al.~\cite{stoiber_comparative_2022} systematically compared various onboarding methods, finding that interactive approaches generally outperform static documentation, though the optimal approach depends on user characteristics and dashboard complexity.